raelovejoy/raelog/README.md

 A personal logbook.

-Notes, observations, field entries.
+Notes, observations, field entries, unfinished thinking.
-Unfinished thinking, left in place.

 This repository also hosts the Raelog site.